Water rail: Taxonomy

-The rails are a bird family comprising nearly 150 species.
+The rails are a bird family comprising around 150 species.
 Although the origins of the group are lost in antiquity, the largest number of species and the most primitive forms are found in the Old World, suggesting that this family originated there.
 However, the genus Rallus, the group of long-billed reed bed specialists to which the water rail belongs, arose in the New World.
 Its Old World members, the water, African and Madagascar rails, form a superspecies, and are thought to have evolved from a single invasion from across the Atlantic.
 Genetic evidence suggests that the water rail is the most closely related of its genus to the Pacific Gallirallus rails, and is basal to that group.
 The water rail was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae under its current scientific name, Rallus aquaticus.
 The binomial name is the Latin equivalent of the English "water rail" that had been used by English ornithologists Francis Willughby in 1676 and by Eleazar Albin in 1731.

 The former subspecies R. a. indicus has very different vocalisations from the water rail, and it was considered to be a separate species in early works.
 It was restored as a full species R. indicus, by Pamela Rasmussen in her Birds of South Asia (2005).
 Her treatment has gained acceptance, and is followed in Birds of Malaysia and Singapore (2010).
 A 2010 study of molecular phylogeny further supported the possibility of specific status for R. indicus, which is estimated to have diverged from the Western forms around 534,000 years ago.